Patacode/gitignore-template-generator/README.md

 Examples:

-*Generate a gitignore template for simple rust projects and store it in a file named .gitignore*
+*Generate a gitignore template for simple rust projects and store it in a file named `.gitignore`*

 ```bash
 gitignore-template-generator rust > .gitignore
 ```

-*Generate a gitignore template for python projects using a custom generator*
+*Generate a gitignore template for python projects using a custom generator (a fictive one here just for the example)*

 ```bash
 gitignore-template-generator python \